This website uses cookies to help improve your user experience

 And since TV apps often run continuously (vs mobile apps that open and close quickly), memory leaks, frame drops, or sluggish UI transitions are a lot more noticeable.

-With years of experience in Android Smart TV app development and testing, we have built a dedicated lab of physical devices — not just flagship TVs, but a representative range: from budget-friendly operator boxes to premium 4K displays.
+With years of experience in Android application development and testing for Smart TVs, we have built a dedicated lab of physical devices — not just flagship TVs, but a representative range: from budget-friendly operator boxes to premium 4K displays.

 Each app goes through: